AdamLearns/Abbott/README.md

   - Set `DATABASE_BACKUP_LOCATION=/database_backups`.
   - Make sure `~/database_backups` exists on the host.
 - Set up tokens.
 At the time of writing, the mini PC doesn't have Node installed directly, so you can run this from the `Abbott` folder:
+  - From main computer: `ssh -L 3000:localhost:3000 minipc@IP`
+  - `git pull`
+    - Without this, you may not be working with the latest code.
   - `docker run --net=host -v .:/abbott --entrypoint /bin/bash -it node:18.17.0-slim`
     - (`--net=host` is needed to be able to contact the database since it's running in a separate container)
     - (no need to do `-p 3000:3000` thanks to `--net=host`)